IBM/universal-connectors/filter-plugin/logstash-filter-cassandra-guardium/README.md

 7. Update the filter section to add the details from the [filter-test-beats.conf](https://github.com/IBM/universal-connectors/blob/main/filter-plugin/logstash-filter-cassandra-guardium/filter-test-beats.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 8. The "type" fields should match in the input and the filter configuration sections.
 This field should be unique for  every individual connector added.
 9. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

+## 5. Configuring the Cassandra filters in Guardium Insights
+To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md) In the ```Input configuration``` section, refer to the Filebeat section.